mvolkmann/blog/src/smalltalk/41-morphic.md

 (4) "Explore" windows enable viewing data associated with an item such as its location, extent (width and height), and color.
+Send messages to `self` in the bottom pane to modify the morph.
+To add a method to the mo

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-Inspectors.html"